What does an Addiction Counselor in Oregon do? What is Their Job Role?

 Board of Licensed Professional Counselors and Therapists

 The Oregon Board of Licensed Professional Counselors and Therapists regulates the practice of professional counseling and therapy.
-The Board oversees licensure requirements including reviewing educational qualifications, and competency exams, along with clinical supervision.
+The addiction counselor certification Board oversees licensure requirements including reviewing educational qualifications, and competency exams, along with clinical supervision.
 They also approve supervisory candidates and monitor state continuing education requirements.
-Board members are appointed to protect Oregon consumers from unprofessional counseling practices.
+Certification board of Oregon members are appointed to protect Oregon consumers from unprofessional counseling practices.

 3218 Pringle Road, SE

 Salem, OR 97302